Education

 Toronto Housing Example

 A North York home where every room, including hallways and stairwell, is filled floor-to-ceiling with items.
 The front and back doors cannot open.
 Electricity and water systems are compromised.
-Black mold covers walls and ceilings.
-The smell is so strong neighbors have complained.
+Black mould covers walls and ceilings.
+The smell is so strong neighbours have complained.
 Multiple dead animals are present.

 Professional Support Required